Yes, we certainly are! You too can stay in amazing places from rustic to luxury, around the world… FOR FREE!

 Australia is not the only place where camping is popular either!
 Just check out Google for free campsites in the area you are travelling or ask in the local area forums or Facebook groups.

-When Chris was backpacking in his 20’s, he hitch-hiked and camped around Scandinavia with a small tent and sleeping bag.
+When I was backpacking in my 20s, I hitch-hiked and camped around Scandinavia with a small tent and sleeping bag.
 There are so many majestic places to take advantage of to setup the tent.
 Imagine camping by the beautiful Geiranger Fjord or up in the mountains overlooking Narvik in northern Norway.
-Chris even camped in a public park in Sweden and once while camping in Danish forest woke up to deer outside the tent… it was an awesome experience for him!
+I even camped in a public park in Sweden and once while camping in Danish forest woke up to deer outside the tent… it was an awesome experience for me!